Who we are:

 What we’re reading:

 On our regular Sundays (not the 4-hour block sitting), we begin with an hour of meditation with a break in the middle), followed by taking turns reading aloud from a book the group has chosen.
-Some books we’ve read and discussed: Sylvia Boorstein’s It’s Easier Than You Think, Larry Rosenfeld’s Breath by Breath, Bante Gunaratana’s Mindfulness in Plain English, Ezra Bayda’s Zen Heart, Charlotte Joko Beck’s Everyday Zen, Jack Kornfield’s Wise Heart, and Chogyam Trungpa’s Cutting Through Spiritual Materialism, Joseph Goldstein’s One Dharma, and Chogyam Trungpa’s The Myth of Freedom and the Way of Meditation, We’re now reading The Places That Scare You: A Guide to Fearlessness in Difficult Times, and Buddhism: Plain and Simple, by Steve Hagen.
+Books we’ve read and discussed: Sylvia Boorstein’s It’s Easier Than You Think, Larry Rosenfeld’s Breath by Breath, Bante Gunaratana’s Mindfulness in Plain English, Ezra Bayda’s Zen Heart, Charlotte Joko Beck’s Everyday Zen, Jack Kornfield’s Wise Heart, and Chogyam Trungpa’s Cutting Through Spiritual Materialism, Joseph Goldstein’s One Dharma, Chogyam Trungpa’s The Myth of Freedom and the Way of Meditation, Pema Chodron’s The Places That Scare You: A Guide to Fearlessness in Difficult Times, and Buddhism: Plain and Simple, by Steve Hagen.
 Our current book is Training in Compassion, Zen Teachings on the practice of Lojong by Norm Fisher.
 We’re currently reading Zen Mind, Beginner’s Mind, by Shunyru Suzuki.

 You’re welcome to come for meditation and discussion, or either, alone.